 once upon a time ...

 I sat on the edge of my chair, clamping my teeth, as Felix trembled under the table.
 This was not going to plan.
-In the room, was the customer, Colleen who was sprawled on the floor, enticing the puppy out from hiding with tidbits and treats.
-Her Mum was optimistically chatting away about how cute the puppy seemed.
-She was not the one to impress though.
-On the iPhone via a video call was a very experienced and well-regarded trainer who had been brought in to assess Felix’s capacity to become a therapy dog.
-And she wasn’t overly impressed.
+In the room, was the customer, Colleen who was sprawled on the floor, enticing the puppy out from under the table; cajoling him with tidbits and treats.
+Colleen’s Mum was optimistically chatting away; “How cute is this puppy!” she exclaimed.

 What are the fear periods in puppies?

-The key to having a ‘well-rounded’ adult dog is to recognise and understand the fear periods puppies go through, and how these can impact their overall development and emotional well-being.
+The key to having a ‘well-rounded’ adult dog is to recognise and understand the fear periods that puppies go through, and how these can impact their overall development and emotional well-being.

 Adolescent fear period